A-Z Of Important Information You Need To Know

 Year 7 & 8 Leadership Initiative

 The school has a leadership initiative running in Year 7 and 8 and all students in these year groups are asked to rise to the challenges of leadership and win gold, silver and bronze awards.
 Throughout the year students work within our school and wider community to demonstrate leadership qualities.
+Our Year 8 students attend a Leadership Course based at Whenua-Iti where they examine what leadership is and how they can grow as leaders.

 We have two school ambassadors selected by the staff as the senior leaders of our school.
 These students represent our school by leading school assemblies, meeting and greeting important visitors to our school, attending formal functions and visiting people in our community with the Principal.
 These students also have the opportunity to attend the Young Leaders Conference held each year.